 This time, however, there was no “I’m tripping”, or any worry, or fear; even when subconsciously uttering “O’ God” in the cab.
 I was literally some place else, or at least about to get there.
 Somewhere sort of ethereal, cosmic hyper-dimensional space full of weird things — for lack of a better word — and a soup of geometrical figures.
 And, I was not afraid of dying.
 Not that I did before, but I actually began anticipating it afterwards, one dares saying.
 What a truly humbling experience that was.

 In a psychedelic tie-dye nutshell, the simple message I came back with to this plane of existence we all share was relayed to me though the mushroom: “Capture The Moment” — in the sense of living the Here and Now where time essentially exists.
-Living in the present, each and every moment.
-Truly.
+Living in the present, each and every moment: Truly.
 Wholly.
 Madly.
 And unapologetically.
 For this physical earthly life is just a ride.

-The afterglow of such an intense encounter stayed with me for almost a week, rather than a day or two like every other time.
+The afterglow of such an intense encounter stayed with me for almost a week, rather than a day or two like other times.
 I reached out to some family members and old friends out of the blue, asking about them.
 In general, I felt rejuvenated like I haven’t in quite a long time.
 Beside grounding the ego, the trip has certainly enriched me with some valuable existential insights and newer perspectives.

 When we lose ourselves, we find ourselves.
 The key is to trust our own madness.